Unranked clade (stem group priapulids)

 Walcott (1911, 1931) described and illustrated several specimens of this species as “Ottoia minor.”
 However, this species was pulled from the genus Ottoia to Ancalagon by Conway Morris (1977) and re-described as a primitive priapulid worm; later studies showed that it belongs to the priapulid stem group (Harvey et al., 2010; Wills, 1998).

-The tubular body of this worm can reach up to 11 cm and is divided into a finely annulated trunk and an anterior eversible mouthpart, called a proboscis.
+The tubular body of this worm can reach up to 11 centimeters and is divided into a finely annulated trunk and an anterior eversible mouthpart, called a proboscis.
 The proboscis bears strong hooks at the front, and smaller hooks pointing backwards posteriorly.
 Fine hair-like setae are present on the trunk.
 The gut is straight and the anus is terminal.

 This species is rare – less than 20 specimens are known.